Airbag Deployment Systems

 Airbags are passive safety devices that are mandatory on all vehicles sold in the United States.
 Airbags are a critical part of the Supplemental Restraint System (SRS) in most vehicles.
 The objective of the airbag, which is deployed when the vehicle suddenly decelerates (as in a collision), is to prevent the vehicle occupants from hitting any rigid surfaces and cushion the forces on their heads and upper or lower bodies.
 Airbags are typically made of nylon fabric and are hidden behind panels at various locations in the vehicle, including the steering wheel.

 Depending on the crash severity, the rate at which the airbags are deployed is decided by the airbag control unit.
 In the event of a crash, the crash sensor (an accelerometer) sends a signal to the airbag control unit.
 This control unit triggers the inflation device, which generates nitrogen gas by igniting a mixture of sodium azide (NaN3) and potassium nitrate (KNO3).
 The time between crash detection and complete deployment of the airbag is approximately 0.05 seconds.
 The airbag speed is about 200 mph, which itself can be harmful in certain cases.
 This has given rise to adaptive airbag systems that employ multiple inflators to produce either low-level or high-level deployments.
 These systems can adjust the airbag pressure depending on factors such as seat position, size of passenger, crash severity and seat belt use.

-Most systems use a weight sensor in the front passenger seat to determine if the seat is unoccupied.
-If it is, the passenger airbag will not deploy.
+Most systems use a weight sensor in the front passenger seat to determine if the seat is occupied.
+If it is not, the passenger airbag will not deploy.
 The weight sensor can also discriminate between children and adults who may be occupying the seat.
 The U.S. Federal Motor Vehicle Safety Standard 208 requires airbag deployment systems to detect whether a child is seated in the front passenger seat.
 Typically, airbag deployment will be suppressed if a sensor identifies a low-weight condition.
 Additionally some systems can detect child's safety seats that are equipped with special sensors as defined by the technical specification ISO/TS 22239.